Moon-kind-W/MsgaBpred/README.md

 # MsgaBpred
-The data and standalone program of ESM-DBP
+The data and standalone program of MsgaBpred